andreamatos/kitsu-api/README.md

 ## API technical specification.

-This API was built on Java 11, SgringBoot, Maven and to comunicate using RestTemplate.
+This API was built in Java 11, SgringBoot, Maven and to comunicate using RestTemplate.

 Swagger -> http://localhost:8080/swagger-ui/